RubbaBoy/QilletniDocs/docs/native_binding/native_functions.md

 }
 ```

 1. This type is automatically injected into the class when the method is invoked.
-Check below for other classes that may be injected.
+See [Native Bind Factories](/native_binding/native_bind_factories/) for other classes that may be injected.

 The following is a basic example of a function that takes in a parameter.
 For demonstration, they are mixed in both auto converted types and an unconverted type.